All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If you travel frequently, you need to know the rules for carrying peptides across state lines and through airport security.

 Domestic travel (within the US): - Prescribed peptides are legal to carry across state lines.
 Your prescription is valid nationally - Keep medications in their original labeled containers or vials with the pharmacy label attached - Carry a copy of your prescription or a letter from your provider confirming the medication name, dose, and medical necessity - Insulin syringes are permitted through TSA security checkpoints when accompanied by injectable medication.
 Inform the TSA officer during screening - Pack reconstituted peptides in a cooler bag with ice packs to maintain refrigeration during transit.
-TSA allows medically necessary ice packs even if they exceed liquid limits - Unreconstituted (lyophilized) peptide vials do not require refrigeration, making them easier to travel with.
+TSA allows medically necessary ice packs even if they exceed liquid limits - Unreconstituted (lyophilized) peptide vials don't require refrigeration, making them easier to travel with.
 Reconstitute at your destination

-Flying with injectable medications (TSA guidelines): - Declare injectable medications and associated supplies (syringes, alcohol swabs) at the security checkpoint - Medications can exceed the 3.4oz liquid limit when declared - Carry medications in your carry-on bag, not checked luggage (temperature fluctuations in the cargo hold can destroy peptides) - A provider letter is not legally required by TSA, but it speeds up the screening process and prevents delays
+Flying with injectable medications (TSA guidelines): - Declare injectable medications and associated supplies (syringes, alcohol swabs) at the security checkpoint - Medications can exceed the 3.4oz liquid limit when declared - Carry medications in your carry-on bag, not checked luggage (temperature fluctuations in the cargo hold can destroy peptides) - A provider letter isn't legally required by TSA, but it speeds up the screening process and prevents delays

 International travel: - Regulations vary by country.
 Some nations have stricter rules about importing injectable medications - Always carry a letter from your provider on official letterhead with the medication name, your diagnosis, and the medical necessity - Check destination country customs regulations before traveling - Carry only the amount needed for your trip duration - Some peptides may be classified differently in other countries.
 Research your specific destination's regulations